nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/LinkShortener/README.md

 |1| [URL Shortener](./implementation.cpp) | This is a C++ program for a URL shortener that generates a random code to create shortened links. |
 |2| [Working Application Code](./%20Complete%20App/sourcecode.cpp) | This is a C++ program for a URL shortener that prompts the user to enter a base URL and a URL to be shortened, and then generates a shortened link using a random code. |
 |3| [Working Application](./%20Complete%20App/LinkShortner.exe) | This is a fully functional application that can be downloaded and used as an executable file called "LinkShortener.exe." |

+## How to Use
+To use these programs, you will need to have a C++ compiler installed on your computer.
+You can then download the program files from this repository and compile them using the compiler.

+Alternatively, you can also use an online C++ compiler to run these programs without needing to install a compiler on your computer.

+## Contributions
+If you have any suggestions for improvements or would like to add additional C++ programs to this repository, please feel free to create a pull request.
+We welcome contributions from the community to make this repository more useful for everyone.